© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Strand Gate, Winchelsea is a scheduled monument protected by Historic England under reference 1002306.
 View the official record →

-Strand Gate is a medieval gatehouse located in the town of Winchelsea in East Sussex, England.
+Strand Gate is a medieval fortified gateway forming part of the town defences of Winchelsea in East Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002306.

 Strand Gate, Winchelsea is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002306.